Tasks

 How do I work with my group tasks?

-In addition to users, user groups can also receive a task if they are entered as an Examiner or Responsible in the governance attributes of a diagram or catalog object.
-In this case, any user who was a member of the group when the workflow started can see the corresponding workflow task in the right Group tasks tab.
+In addition to individual users, user groups can also receive a task if they are entered as an Examiner or Responsible in the governance attributes of a diagram or catalog object.
+In this case, every user who was a member of the group when the workflow started can see the corresponding workflow task in the Group tasks tab on the right.

-As a user with at least the Reviewer user role, navigate to the Tasks menu item in the left menu bar.
+As a user with at least the Reviewer user role, go to the Tasks menu item in the left menu bar.
 Open the group task list by switching to the Group tasks tab on the right.

 The tab "group tasks" is shown here.